utility001/airflow_dependency_practice/README.md

 Step 3: Create a [Dockerfile](./Dockerfile) and define the logic you want to use to build your custom image.
 In my case
 + I used apache/airflow:2.9.0 as my base image
-+ copied my local requirements.txt file to the root folder in the container
++ copied my local requirements.txt file into the root folder in the image
 + upgraded pip
 + Installed/updated some packages